 Research Attributes Lack of HIV/AIDS Vaccine to Use of Chimpanzees

-NEAVS/Project R&R’s international science team’s most recent paper, “An Assessment of the Role of Chimpanzees in AIDS Vaccine Research,” has been published in the September issue of the scientific journal Alternatives to Laboratory Animals (ATLA—vol. 36 pp 381-428).
+NEAVS/Project R&R’s international science team’s paper, “An Assessment of the Role of Chimpanzees in AIDS Vaccine Research,” was published in the September 2008 issue of the scientific journal Alternatives to Laboratory Animals (ATLA—vol. 36 pp 381-428).
 The paper investigates how current and past research using chimpanzees to develop and test an AIDS vaccine have failed; illustrates how vaccine responses in chimpanzees are not predictive of responses in humans; and asserts that claims of chimpanzees’ critical role and importance in AIDS vaccine development is without scientific foundation.
 The publicastion lays to rest any doubt that a return to chimpanzees would be non-productive and even counterproductive to scientific progress to conquer AIDS and benefit millions of humans worldwide.

 The need for a reassessment of our approach to AIDS research and vaccine development is widely acknowledged.
 In a May 2008 essay in Nature, NIAID Director and AIDS expert Dr. Anthony Fauci reflected: “We must learn from our missteps, build on our successes in treatment and prevention, and renew our commitment to developing the truly transforming tools that will one day put this scourge behind us.”